Abraccine Top 100 Brazilian films: Content

 The most cited director was Rocha, whose works appeared five times in the list.
 At first, Sganzerla, dos Santos, Héctor Babenco, Carlos Reichenbach, and Pedro de Andrade appeared with four films each.
 However, the latter was demoted to three films when Conjugal Warfare was removed from the list after a recount.
 There were only four films directed solely by a woman in the list: Suzana Amaral's Hour of the Star (1985), Muylaert's The Second Mother; Laís Bodanzky's Brainstorm (2001), and Ana Carolina's Sea of Roses (1977).

-In addition to feature films, the list also included documentary films—among them, Eduardo Coutinho's Twenty Years Later (1984)—and short films, such as Jorge Furtado's Isle of Flowers (1989), Rocha's Di (1977), and Linduarte Noronha's Aruanda (1960).
+In addition to feature films, the list also included documentary films—among them, Eduardo Coutinho's Twenty Years Later (1984), which ranked 4th in the list—and short films, such as Jorge Furtado's Isle of Flowers (1989), Rocha's Di (1977), and Linduarte Noronha's Aruanda (1960).